 Signing an Electronic Return Using a Practitioner 5-Digit Self-Select Personal Identification Number (PIN) Signature Method Using Form 8879-EMP

 Each method requires specific forms to be attached to the return and must follow certain steps required to sign the return electronically.

-The Practitioner 5-Digit Self-Select PIN Method can only be used if the taxpayer uses an Electronic Return Originator (ERO), check out TaxMe's ERO profile on IRS website.
+The Practitioner 5-Digit Self-Select Personal Identification Number (PIN) method can only be used if the taxpayer uses an Electronic Return Originator (ERO), check out TaxMe's ERO profile on IRS website.
 Signing an employment return electronically using this method requires the following steps:

 - The ERO requests from the taxpayer to choose a five-digit, self-selected PIN as their electronic signature.
 The taxpayer can authorize the ERO to input this in the software, or the taxpayer can enter the PIN directly into the software.

 - The ERO completes and generates Form 8879-EMP and includes their PIN and the taxpayer’s self-selected PIN.
 The ERO’s electronic signature is comprised of an 11-digit PIN.
 The first six positions of the PIN are made up of the ERO’s EFIN and the next five positions are made up of numeric characters the ERO chooses.
 Form 8879-EMP must be retained by both the ERO and the taxpayer for 3 years from the return due date.

 Note: The ERO must sign and complete the requested information in the “Certification and Authentication” section after thoroughly reading the declaration.
 The ERO is responsible for all electronically filed returns originated by its firm.
 EROs do not have to disclose their Employer Identification Number (EIN) on the copies they provide to taxpayers.